-Part B2 sections a, b and c (Scientific proposal: max.
+Part B2sections a, b and c (Scientific proposal: max.
 15 pages.
 References should be included - they do not count towards the page limit).
-Section c 'Resources and time commitment' are not limited to 2 pages and do not count towards the page limit.
+Section c.
+'Resources and time commitment', including the Budget table annex isnot limited to 2 pages and do not count towards the page limit.

-This part of the proposal is evaluated only in step 2 and step 3 of the peer review evaluation.
+This part of the proposal (part B2 and Budget table annex to part B2) is evaluated only in step 2 and step 3 of the peer review evaluation.

-Please use the Word-template provided online in the F & T Portal Submission Page for the call.
+Please use the Word-template and the Excel Budget table annex to part B2 provided online in the EU Funding & Tender Portal Submission Page for the call.

 Describe in more detail the scientific, technical, and/or scholarly aspects of the project demonstrating the ground-breaking nature of the research, its potential impact and research methodology.
 Describe the significant synergies, complementarity and added value of the group beyond the current work of the PIs to enable it to jointly achieve the project's objectives.
-At step 2 and 3 of the evaluation process Part B2 is evaluated together with Part B1.
+At step 2 and 3 of the evaluation process Part B2 and Budget table annex are evaluated together with Part B1.
+Consider carefully what you are repeating or expanding in Part B2.